tstenborg/Stan-Overclocking-Benchmarker/README.md

 Benchmarking Stan under Dynamic Overclocking with ThrottleStop.

-StanOverclockingBenchmarker.Rmd &nbsp;&nbsp; R markdown.
-Incorporates Stan's R interface, RStan.
+- StanOverclockingBenchmarker.Rmd &nbsp;&nbsp; R markdown.
+Incorporates Stan's R interface, RStan.<br />

 The file may be used in conjunction with e.g., RStudio.